namnamir/threat-hunting/Cybersecurity-Terms.md

 - **Adequate Security**: Security commensurate with the risk and the magnitude of harm resulting from the loss, misuse, or unauthorized access to or modification of information.
 Source: OMB Circular A-130
 - **Administrative Controls**: Controls implemented through policy and procedures.
 Examples include access control processes requiring multiple personnel to conduct a specific operation.
 Administrative controls in modern environments are often enforced in conjunction with physical and technical controls, such as an access-granting policy for new users that requires login and approval by the hiring manager.
 - **Artificial Intelligence**: The ability of computers and robots to simulate human intelligence and behavior.
-- **Asset**: Anything of value that an organization owns.
+- **Asset**: An asset is an item perceived as having *value* to an organization.
 Assets include tangible items such as information systems and physical property and intangible assets such as intellectual property.
 - **Authentication**: The act of identifying or verifying the eligibility of a station, originator, or individual to access specific categories of information.
 Typically, a measure is designed to protect against fraudulent transmissions by establishing the validity of a communication, message, station, or originator.
 - **Authorization**: The right or permission granted to a system entity to access a system resource.
 NIST 800-82 Rev.2
 - **Availability**: Ensuring timely and reliable access to and use of information by authorized users.